Nonresident Academic Housing Scholarship

 - Tuition waivers cannot be turned into a cash award, nor can one waiver or a combination of any tuition waivers exceed the cost of full tuition for a semester.

 - You must reapply for scholarships each academic year by the January deadline.
 Reapplication is done through the eWeber student portal, which is a requirement for disbursement of funds.
-Since there are more students applying for scholarships than there are available funds, the earlier you apply the more competitive you will be in receiving a scholar

 - Students may request their scholarship be held for military service, religious service, certain medical circumstances, required job training, or other circumstances beyond the student’s control.
 A deferment form and proper documentation must be submitted to the Financial Aid & Scholarship office prior to the absence.
 Certain conditions apply.
 Details are available on the Deferment Request form.
 Not all awards are eligible for deferment.